SharkSharp/NETLIB/README.md

 queue and by setting an event signal to the Consumer that there is a pack in the queue.

 ### Consumer
-Describes the class that will be responsible for consuming the packages, meaning it will build packages with the buffers published by a publisher and will launch an event for every pack to be treated.
+Describes the class that will be responsible for consuming the packs, meaning it will build packs with the buffers published by a publisher and will launch an event for every pack to be treated.

 ### Protocol
-Responsible for managing a communication protocol, in other words, analyze an incoming packet, check for a method of treatment registered for that type of package, if any, the method is called to handle the package, if not a generic event is called to handle the incoming pack.
-Idealised to facilitate handling packages and management protocols, especially in cases where the client continuously migrates between different protocols.
+Responsible for managing a communication protocol, in other words, analyze an incoming pack, check for a method of treatment registered for that type of pack, if any, the method is called to handle the pack, if not a generic event is called to handle the incoming pack.
+Idealised to facilitate handling packs and management protocols, especially in cases where the client continuously migrates between different protocols.

 #### Protocol Example